dimanikulin/fva/README.md

 ## Contributing
 &nbsp;&nbsp;&nbsp;Still the development is in a hot stage and you are always welcome to contribute.
-You can fill up this [form](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/edit) to understand your needs in Multimdedia search and organizing.
+You can fill up this [form](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/edit) to understand your needs in Multimedia search and organizing.
 You can also leave an issue here [GitHub issues](https://github.com/dimanikulin/fva/issues) to request a feature or report a bug.
 [Here](https://github.com/dimanikulin/fva/discussions) you can start a discussion.
 </br> </br>